ColoradoMediaProject/migrahack/enforcement/README.md

 ### TRAC

 The Transactional Records Access Clearinghouse at Syracuse University obtains information on [immigration detention, removals and more](https://trac.syr.edu/immigration/) via FOIA.
 There are several great datasets there, but they aren't downloadable.
 But you may use the data and attribute it to TRAC.

+This data is sortable by state and sometimes by county.
+Again, it isn't downloadable, just viewable.